gaurav-patil/react-boilerplate-fully-explained/README.md

 The app.js file is one of the most important files of the boilerplate and contains all the global setup which eventually helps us rendering our application.
 Lets see what it is!

 - `@babel/polyfill` is imported first.
-This enables our app toe have some cool stuff like ES6 generator functions, `Promise`s, etc.
+This enables our app to have some cool stuff like ES6 generator functions, `Promise`s, etc.

 - A `history` object is created, which remembers all the browsing history for your app.
 This is used by the ConnectedRouter to know which pages your users visit.
 ``` import history from 'utils/history'; ```